tbensky/ProjectClock/readme.md

 ![esccapement](https://upload.wikimedia.org/wikipedia/commons/2/29/Anchor_escapement_animation_217x328px.gif)

 Watch it for a while and see how the anchor and escape wheel teeth interact.
-We need to reproduce some of this here.
+We need to reproduce some of this action here.

-Here are our anchor and escape wheel in close proximity.
-(As you look through these figures, note that the escape wheel will always rotate clockwise due to the drive weight, and the anchor will always oscillate back and forth.)
+In this figure, our anchor and escape wheel in close proximity.
+(As you look through these figures, note that for this escapement, the escape wheel always rotates clockwise due to the drive weight, and the anchor will always oscillate back and forth.)

 ![escapement](https://github.com/tbensky/ProjectClock/blob/main/Escape/escape01.jpg)